Temoli/Terrace_field/README.md

 As an input, it takes a few parameters:
   - product ID that was chosen by client
-  - measurements (in several variants) of a terrace that client want to renovate
+  - measurements (in several variants) of a terrace which client wants to renovate

 And it returns how many e.g. planks or paver blocks client has to buy, and costs of mentioned materials